emb-riscv/specs-markdown/interrupts-use-cases.md

 static inline __attribute__((naked, always_inline))
 restore_context(stack_elem_t* sp)
 {
-  // Assembly code to pop all registers from stack
+  // Assembly code to pop all registers from the thread stack
   // ...
   // Return from interrupt.
 }